 Sometimes a healthcare provider may think you have an abnormal heart rhythm based

-on your medical history, even if your ECG looks normal.
-Certain abnormal heart rhythms
+on your symptoms and medical history, even if your ECG looks normal.
+Certain abnormal

-happen infrequently and temporarily.
-A random ECG is unlikely to pick up your abnormal
+heart rhythms happen infrequently and temporarily.
+A random ECG is unlikely to pick

-heart rhythm if this is the case.
-An event monitor may be a better option for you.
+up your abnormal heart rhythm if this is the case.
+An event monitor may be a better

-That way, you can record your heart’s electrical activity when you are having symptoms
+option for you.
+That way, you can record your heart’s electrical activity when you

-from your abnormal rhythm.
-Wearing the event monitor can help determine whether you
+are having symptoms from your abnormal rhythm.
+Wearing the event monitor can help

-have an abnormal heart rhythm.
-If you do have an abnormal rhythm, the event monitor
+show if you have an abnormal heart rhythm.
+If you do have an abnormal rhythm, the

 You may need to wear an event monitor if your heartbeat is abnormally fast, abnormally